HaGoshrim: History

 Kibbutz HaGoshrim was founded in 1948 mostly by Jewish immigrants from Turkey.
-The kibbutz was established partly on the lands of the depopulated Palestinian village of al-Khisas.
+The kibbutz was established partly on the lands of the former Palestinian village of al-Khisas, which was depopulated and destroyed during the 1948 Palestine war.
 The kibbutz opened a hotel in the manor house of Emir Faour, chief of the al-Fadel tribe, for whom the villagers worked as tenant farmers.

 Economy

 The chief economic branches are agriculture and tourism.
 The kibbutz also owns Mepro, which manufactures carpenters' levels and military optics, and the Epilady company, established in 1986.
 Epilady is a hand-held device developed by two Israeli engineers that revolutionized hair removal.

 Archaeology

 Excavations at the Neolithic site of Hagoshrim in 2003 yielded a large assemblage of skeletal fragments, mainly of cattle and pigs, providing evidence of the domestication of these taxa in the southern Levant.